Resource Optimization for Semantic-Aware Networks with Task Offloading: Multi-agent Proximal Policy Optimization for Resource Allocation Algorithm

-where $t_0$ is the task complete time step, $d_i(T)$ represents the length of the task queue $d_i$ at the max time step $T$.
-Hence, the sum reward for a whole training episode can be expressed by $R(\tau) = \sum_{t=0}^{T} \gamma^t r_t + r_{T}$, where $\gamma \in (0,1)$ represents the discount factor, representing how much the future reward effect on the current state, $\tau$ is a sequence of states and actions which denotes the trajectory in the environment.
+where $t_0$ is the task completed time step, $d_i(T)$ represents the length of the task queue $d_i$ at the max time step $T$, and $\xi_S$ and $\xi_F$ are constant values for the success extra reward and failure punishment.
+Hence, the sum reward for a completed trajectory $\tau$ can be expressed by $R(\tau) = \sum_{t=1}^{t_0} \gamma^{t-1} r_t + r_{T}$, where $\gamma \in (0,1)$ represents the discount factor, representing how much the future reward effect on the current state, $\tau$ is a sequence of states and actions which denotes the trajectory in the environment.